Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Deleting a todo will simply `click` the `.delete` button and Cypress will rerun any following assertions while it waits for that network activity to complete and the app to resume removing the element.

+### Route Interception

+Our [tests](/EndtoEnd/cypress/integration/e2e-spec.js#L7-13) are setup to pull in a Cypress `env` variable that indicates when to use mocks for the API.
+Our [page object](/EndtoEnd/cypress/app-page.js#L7-11) loops through our set of handlers and attaches them using the `intercept` method.

+These `mockedRoutes` come from another file that is simply a dictionary of `urlString -> function` and then a `urlToRegex` method is used to ensure the base url can be ignored and the standard `/thing/:id` syntax can be used for matching.